- What are they?

 - Go into a coma, or even die

 Someone who has taken too much of an opioid may snore loudly and look like they are sleeping soundly.
 But the snoring may be a sign that they are having trouble breathing.
 Get them help right away.

-If you or someone else took an opioid in a way that could be harmful, or if you have other questions, call us at 1-800-222-1222 or chat online.
+If you or someone else took an opioid in a way that could be harmful, or if you have other questions, call us at 1-800-222-1222, chat online or text POISON to 85511.

 If someone who has taken an opioid has passed out, is having trouble breathing or is not breathing, call 911 right away.